 Groveton is a tiny city located in the state of Texas.
 With a population of 934 people and just one neighborhood, Groveton is the 840th largest community in Texas.

-When you are in Groveton, you'll notice that it is more blue-collar than most other communities in America.
-35.49% of Groveton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Groveton is generally considered to be a blue-collar town.
+35.49% of the Groveton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Groveton is a city of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Groveton who work in office and administrative support (23.21%), management occupations (12.63%), and teaching (9.90%).

-The percentage of adults in Groveton who are college-educated is close to the national average for all communities of 21.84%: 20.17% of the adults in Groveton have a bachelor's degree or advanced degree.
+In terms of college education, Groveton is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Groveton have a bachelor's degree or advanced degree.

 The per capita income in Groveton in 2022 was $25,077, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $100,308 for a family of four.
 However, Groveton contains both very wealthy and poor people as well.